nirmata/pov/enterprise-kyverno/installation/argocd/README.md

 restrict-volume-types            true        true         enforce           True    3m24s   Ready
 ```

-**NOTE**: If the policies do not show `READY: true,` the Kyverno installation may not have completed correctly.
+**NOTE**: If the policies do not show `READY: true,` then Kyverno installation may not have completed correctly.

 ### 4. Create an insecure application on the shared cluster